DamianCoventry/MineSweeper/README.md

 ## Copyright (c) 2018, All rights reserved

-This is an implementation of the class MineSweeper game from Microsoft.
+This is an implementation of the classic MineSweeper game from Microsoft.

 Here's someone else's video on how to play it: https://www.youtube.com/watch?v=dvvrOeITzG8